Vegan Peach Pie*Warning: season three spoilers!

 - Slice the peaches and set aside.
 Wait to make the filling because it will get too liquidy if it sits for too long.

 - Preheat oven to 425°F. Roll out one of the chilled doughs and place in a greased pie plate.
 Poke with a fork so steam can escape.
 Pre-bake the crust for 8 minutes.
 Let cool.

-- Make the filling.
-Add lemon zest, lemon juice, sugars, spices, cornstarch, and salt to the peaches and mix until completely combined.
-Pour into pie crust.
-Dot with butter.
+- Add lemon zest, lemon juice, sugars, spices, cornstarch, and salt to the peaches and mix until completely combined.

 - Make a lattice crust with the other portion of dough.
 There are people with beautiful kitchens on YouTube who can teach you how to make a lattice crust.